 - Chopped onion

 - Corn toastadas

-- Clean the peppers with a dried kitchen cloth and remove the stem.
+- Clean the peppers with a dried kitchen cloth and remove the stem and seeds.

 - Soak them in hot water for 10-15 min.
 Just add enough water to cover the peppers.
 Soak them until soft and pliable.

 - Add the peppers and the soaking-chile liquid in the blender with the onion and blend well.
 Strain if needed.